WisconsinRobotics/WRoverPlayground/README.md

 5. Launch Docker Desktop
 6. In VSCode's command palette (F1), run `Dev Containers: Open Folder in Container`

-To ensure docker works with graphing tools, run `roscore` in VSCode's terminal and `rqt_plot` in another terminal.
+To ensure docker works with GUI tools, run `roscore` in VSCode's terminal and `rqt_plot` in another terminal.
 Follow instructions below if a new window fails to start and the terminal outputs something similar to:
 ```
 could not connect to display
 This application failed to start because no Qt platform plugin could be initialized.
 Reinstalling the application may fix this problem.